 30. Freddie Mercury, $60 Million

 The music world of the 70s and 80s just wouldn’t be the same without a globally-popular band, Queens.
 This band took the world by the storm with its vivid stage performance and front singer, Freddie Mercury.
 Unfortunately, Freddie left this world too soon.
 At the time of his death, Freddie’s net worth was $60 million.

-A number of his assets include many artworks, real estate, catalog rights, royalties and etc. He left a huge part of his fortune to his ex-fiancé and best friend Mary Austin, his boyfriend at the time, personal assistant, driver, and personal chef.
+A number of his assets include many artworks, real estate, catalog rights, royalties, etc. He left a considerable part of his fortune to his ex-fiancé and best friend Mary Austin, his boyfriend at the time, personal assistant, driver, and private chef.

 29. Kid Rock, $80 Million

 Kid Rock is a multi-talented artist.
 He sings, writes songs, and even appears as an actor from time to time.
 Although his career started slow, he had a breakthrough with the album’ Devil Without a Cause’.